convos-chat/www.convos.chat/blog/2015/2015-08-31-convos-revamped.markdown

 the separation of concerns clearer.

 Got questions, feedback, want to contribute or just see what's going on with the project?
-Follow [Convos](http://twitter.com/convosby) on Twitter or join the IRC channel #convos on irc.libera.chat:6697.
+Join the IRC channel #convos on irc.libera.chat:6697!